mariyahrhm/IFCPAE2/README.md

 2. Start the quiz
 3. Answer questions one by one
 4. View the final score
-5. Export results to a CSV file
+5. Results stored as a CSV file

 Screenshots of the GUI and the prototype design are included below.